seerhein-lab/micgwaf/micgwaf-core/src/docs/background.md

    - conditions
    - page frames
    - ignore parts (for templating)

+5) The framework should not use excessive space in the HTML session or create excessive traffic.

-5) As far as possible, HTML mockups should be easy to be re-used in application code.
+6) As far as possible, HTML mockups should be easy to be re-used in application code.
    So any mock-ups shown to discuss features of the web application can easily be used to build the real application afterwards and are not "lost work".

-6) The framework should handle a pressed browser back button gracefully, not re-executing the business methods which were executed prior to rendering the re-displayed page.
+7) The framework should handle a pressed browser back button gracefully, not re-executing the business methods which were executed prior to rendering the re-displayed page.

 Micgwaf addresses these points in the following fashion: